 1988 Açores (photographs by Maurício Abreu)

-Translator DINIZ BORGES – recipient of 2017's Outstanding Teacher Award from the California Language Teachers' Association, and Tulare County's 2007-8 High School Teacher of the Year – teaches Portuguese at Tulare Union High School and at College of the Sequoias, where he directs its Institute for Azorean-American Studies.
+Translator DINIZ BORGES, a veteran teacher of Portuguese, is director of the Portuguese Beyond Borders Institute at California State University-Fresno.
+The 2017 recipient of the Azores Legislative Assembly's Insígnia Autonómica de Reconhecimento, and the Outstanding Teacher Award from the California Language Teachers' Association, as well as Tulare County's 2007-8 High School Teacher of the Year, he has taught Portuguese at College of the Sequoias, where he directed its Institute for Azorean-American Studies, and is retired from Tulare Union High School after 22 years.
 The Praia da Vitória, Terceira, native holds a B.A. from Chapman University and M.A. from California State University-Dominguez Hills.
-He writes regularly on American topics for Portuguese-language newspapers in the US, Canada and Portugal, edits the fine-arts section of California's Portuguese Tribune, and since 1990 has moderated a cultural television program on KNXT-49 in Fresno.
+The community leader writes regularly on American topics for Portuguese-language newspapers in the US, Canada and Portugal, edits the fine-arts section of California's Portuguese Tribune, and since 1990 has moderated a cultural television program on KNXT-49 in Fresno.
 From 1990-2002 he organized and hosted "Filamentos de Herança Atlântica" [Threads of Atlantic Heritage] symposia in Tulare, and from 2004-8 was President of the Council of Portuguese Communities for the US, Canada and Bermuda.
 He has co-chaired Luso-American Education Foundation conferences, is Honorary Portuguese Consul in Tulare, Vice President of the Tulare-Angra do Heroísmo Sister City Foundation, and President of APPEU&C [North American Portuguese Teachers Association].
-He and Katharine Baker will soon be translating Álamo Oliveira's 2014 novel Marta de Jesus (a verdadeira).
+In 2017 he was elected to the Board of the non-partisan PALCUS [Portuguese American Leadership Council of the United States].
+He and Katharine Baker are currently translating Álamo Oliveira's 2014 novel Marta de Jesus (a verdadeira).

 OTHER BOOKS BY DINIZ BORGES:

-2009 My Californian Friends: Poetry, by Vasco Pereira da Costa (translated with Katharine Baker)
+2009 My Californian Friends: Poetry, by Vasco Pereira da Costa (trans. with Katharine Baker)

 2005 O outro lado da saudade (collected newspaper columns, 1997-2005)

-Translator KATHARINE BAKER, a second-generation native Californian whose ancestors hailed from the islands of Flores and São Jorge in the Azores, earned degrees from the University of California-Berkeley and the University of Maryland, and later studied Portuguese at the University of Pittsburgh.
-Among current translating projects she has completed drafts of Álamo Oliveira's play Bocas de mulheres, and poetry volumes by Álamo, andanças de pedra e cal, and by Vasco Pereira da Costa, O fogo oculto; with Diniz Borges, she recently began translating Álamo's novel Marta de Jesus (a verdadeira).
-She contributes to RTP's Comunidades [overseas communities] website and Maré Cheia (fine-arts section of Tribuna Portuguesa), and speaks at conferences on Azorean literature.
-She created and regularly updates this website and www.mycalifornianfriends.com
+Translator KATHARINE BAKER, a second-generation native Californian whose paternal ancestors hailed from the islands of Flores and São Jorge in the Azores, earned degrees from the University of California-Berkeley and the University of Maryland, and later studied Portuguese at the University of Pittsburgh.
+Among current translating projects she has completed drafts of Álamo Oliveira's plays Bocas de mulheres and I No Longer Like Chocolates, and poetry volumes andanças de pedra e cal (by Álamo). and O fogo oculto, by Vasco Pereira da Costa; The Weight of the Hyphen, essays by Dr. Onésimo Teotónio Almeida (translated with Dr. Bobby J. Chamberlain and Dr. Almeida); and with Emanuel Melo the short story anthology Uma dor tão desigual.
+She contributes to Gávea-Brown journal, RTP's Comunidades website, the Tribuna Portuguesa, and York University's Canadian Centre for Azorean Research and Studies [CCARS], and speaks at conferences on Azorean literature.
+She created and updates this website and www.mycalifornianfriends.com

 OTHER BOOKS & CHAPTERS BY KATHARINE BAKER:

-2018 Sorriso por dentro da noite, by Adelaide Freitas (novel translated with Dr. Bobby J. Chamberlain, Dr. Reinaldo A. Silva and Emanuel Melo) [in editing]
+2020 Smiling in the Darkness, by Adelaide Freitas (trans. with Dr. Bobby J. Chamberlain, Dr. Reinaldo F. Silva & Emanuel Melo)

-2009 My Californian Friends: Poetry, by Vasco Pereira da Costa (translated with Diniz Borges)
+2009 My Californian Friends: Poetry, by Vasco Pereira da Costa (trans. with Diniz Borges)

-2008 Álamo Oliveira's essay in Capelinhos: A Volcano of Synergies, commemorating the 50th anniversary of the Faial eruptions (translated with Dr. Chamberlain)
+2008 Álamo Oliveira's essay in Capelinhos: A Volcano of Synergies, commemorating the 50th anniversary of the Faial eruptions (trans. with Dr. Chamberlain)

-2007 ILHA, by Gabriela Silva (poems translated with Sandy Ventura; photos by Kristie McLean)
+2007 ILHA, by Gabriela Silva (poems trans. with Sandy Ventura; photos by Kristie McLean)

 Click here to order I No Longer Like Chocolates now.